EN / PT

 MENTORS

-Established in 2012 by Daniel Zamarbide, Carine Pimenta, and Galliane Zamarbide, BUREAU is an architecture studio based in Lisbon and Geneva, exploring the intersection of architecture, research, and cultural practices.
+Established in 2012 by Daniel Zamarbide, Carine Pimenta, and Galliane Zamarbide, BUREAU is an architecture studio based between Lisbon and Geneva, exploring the intersection of architecture, research, and cultural practices.
 Their work spans from design and architectural projects to editorial initiatives.

-BUREAU will be working in Santa Bárbara Shopping Centre https://bureau.ac
+BUREAU will be working in Santa Bárbara Shopping Centre

 Founded in 2009 by Stéphane Damsin and Jan Haerens, OUEST architecture is a studio based in Brussels, dedicated to projects that intersect architecture, culture, and society.
 Their work spans both built projects and research and curatorial programmes.
 The studio is particularly noted for implementing renovation initiatives that promote the reuse of construction materials, fostering a circular economy and sustainability.

-PROGRAMME AND GUESTS
+GUESTS

-Cristina Bernardo, 2023
+©Cristina Bernardo, 2023

 Janina Gosseye is a professor at TU Delft, where she investigates how architecture and urbanism reflect social and political ideologies.
 Using methods such as oral history and visual narratives, she brings forward perspectives often silenced in architectural discourse.
 At the Shopyard Summer School, she will present her work on shopping centres and their role in shaping public space in post-war Europe.